harvardnlp/harvardnlp.github.io/NamedTensor2.md

 Things get more interesting when we apply `linear`.
 This operation changes the size of the last dimension.
-If we try to do this we get an error.
-To do it right, we need to supply a new name.
+When we do this we can either leave it alone or supply a new name.

 {% highlight python %}
-try:
 first.op(linear)
-except AssertionError:
-    print("Failed to apply linear op.")
 {% endhighlight %}